mdstrapa/marcosoft-react-components/README.md

 # MarcoSoft Reusable Components

-This project contain the source files of my own React library.
+This project contains the source files of my own React library.

-Here is possible to see all the components with some sample usage.
+Here is possible to see all the components in some sample usage.